Sienci-Labs/Resources/vortex/vx-tailstock.md

 <img class="aligncenter size-medium wp-image-5443" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p32_Tailstock-handle-850x531.jpg" alt="" width="850" height="531" />

-Position the cam handle sub-assembly from the last step into the large rectangular gap in the tailstock body. <strong>Make sure the end of this lever faces opposite the large hole.</strong>
+Position the cam handle sub-assembly from the last step into the large rectangular gap in the tailstock body. **Make sure the end of this lever faces opposite the large hole.**

 Pass the M6 bolt through the hole in the bottom of the tailstock body and thread the bolt into the barrel nut of the cam handle sub-assembly.
-We will adjust this bolt later to slide onto the track, so <strong>there is no need to tighten it right now.</strong>
+We will adjust this bolt later to slide onto the track, so **there is no need to tighten it right now.**

 <img class="wid aligncenter wp-image-5444 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p33_Header-10-V2-850x201.jpg" alt="" width="850" height="201" />